nickhonen/bhg/README.md

 # bhg
-Code samples for the No Starch Press Black Hat Go
+My fork of the Black Hat Go example codebase.